cwood821/HTMLElement/readme.md

 ## Examples

 Create a link to a WordPress post.
-This example assumes a WordPress post object is available as $post.
+This example assumes that the HTMLElement class has been included in this script and that a WordPress post object is available as $post.

 ```php
 // Set up the attributes for the anchor tag